AndreasMadsen/immortal/README.md

 them totally from the parent there called `immortal.start`, so when killing the immortal process group the parent is not affected.
 However the Monitor can also shutdown by executeing `this.shutdown()` from the Monitor.
-When executeing this function a `SIGTERM` signal is send to all every process in the group and nothing will restart.
+When executeing this function a `SIGTERM` signal is send to every process in the group and nothing will restart.

 ##License